Meghan Markle Dons Bouncy Blowout Curls And Bare Shoulders During Her Trooping The Colour Debut

 Popsugar U.K. reports Meghan’s hair appeared to be a few inches shorter during the Trooping the Colour parade.
 While the shortness in length could be the result of tight curls, it is also possible Markle had a few inches trimmed off after the wedding!

-Regardless of if the Duchess of Sussex was sporting a post-wedding trim or just had her gorgeous brunette hair styled in extra tight curls that shaved off a few inches – she appeared to be taking to her new life as part of the royal family quite well.
+Regardless of whether the Duchess of Sussex was sporting a post-wedding trim or just had her gorgeous brunette hair styled in extra tight curls that shaved off a few inches – she appeared to be taking to her new life as part of the royal family quite well.